The 1st most cited journal in Multidisciplinary Psychology

 PMCID: all published articles receive a PMCID

-Movement Science and Sport Psychology welcomes submissions of the following article types: Book Review, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Movement Science and Sport Psychology welcomes submissions of the following article types: Book Review, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to the section Movement Science and Sport Psychology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.